Chicago Medical Malpractice Lawyer

-Medical Malpractice occurs when negligence by a medical practitioner, such as a doctor or nurse, results in injury and death.
-Because medical negligence can be a long, expensive process it is important for lawyers to thoroughly evaluate potential cases.
+Medical Malpractice occurs when negligence by a medical practitioner, such as a doctor or nurse, results in injury or death.
+Because medical negligence can be a long, expensive process, it is important for lawyers to thoroughly evaluate potential cases.
+Kreisman Law Offices has been specializing in medical malpractice cases for more than 45 years; they can expertly evaluate each case and achieve the best possible resolution for the family members and survivors of those who were injured.

-To determine whether there is negligence for a given case, lawyers look for medical standard of care violations or deviations from the standard of care.
-Standard of care is a guideline of what a reasonable medical practitioner would do in the same situation.
+To determine whether there is negligence in a given case, lawyers look for medical standard of care violations or deviations from the standard of care.
+Standard of care is a guideline providing details of what a reasonable medical practitioner would do in the same situation.
 For example, it is standard of care to order a chest x-ray for a patient with symptoms pointing to lung cancer.
-For example, symptoms might be shortness of breath, chronic cough, difficulty taking deep breaths and chronic fatigue.
-If a physician, whether it was a family practice physician or a pulmonologist who chose not to order a chest x-ray even with all or some of those symptoms being reported by the patient, then he/she may be considered to have deviated from the standard of care.
-When a violation of the standard of care results in injury to the patient that was proximately caused by those deviations, then there is medical malpractice.
+The symptoms might include shortness of breath, chronic cough, difficulty in taking deep breaths and chronic fatigue.
+If a physician, whether a family practice physician or a pulmonologist, were to choose not to order a chest x-ray when all or some of those symptoms were reported by the patient, a court would find that he/she may have deviated from the standard of care.
+When a violation of the standard of care results in injury to the patient that was proximately caused by those deviations, there is medical malpractice.

 The level of injury for any given case is used to determine damages.
-Damages are the monetary value of a case which relies on several factors, including the cost of past and future treatment, past and future lost wages, and pain and suffering, all as a result of the negligence.
+Damages are the monetary value of a case that relies on several factors, including the cost of past and future treatment, past and future lost wages, and pain and suffering, all as a result of the negligence.
 As is often the case, a loved one has died because of medical malpractice.
 The damages that are attributed to loss of life are incalculable, but enormous.
-In that instance, where death was caused by medical malpractice, the cause of action that could be brought would be under the Illinois Wrongful Death Statute and depending on the facts of the case, under Illinois’ Survival Statute.
+In that instance, where death was caused by medical malpractice, the cause of action that could be brought would be covered by the Illinois Wrongful Death Statute and, depending on the facts of the case, under the Illinois Survival Statute.